aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ### Latest Updates:
 * Remove unused comments within the stub.
 * Clean and fix up some forms.
+* Update .NET Reactor to a later version and compressed it.
 * Add an image to the notification window.
 * New option to invoke a BSOD from usermode using ntraiseharderror.
 * Sort out the mostly unusued options and put them into the Persistence category.